 In addition, businesses that provide recreational or sports activities organized in a public place and are forced to suspend some of their activities may be eligible for AERAM.

 For more details and to see all relevant red-zone sectors of economic activity, click here .

 The funding recipient can be the establishment’s owner or a tenant occupying a commercial space.

-Businesses will qualify for enhanced assistance for a given month if they were ordered to close by ministerial decree for at least 10 days in that month.
+Businesses will qualify for enhanced assistance for a given month if they were ordered to close to protect public health for at least 10 days in that month.
 Because of the exceptional nature of the situation, the closure period is at least 7 days for February and March 2021.

-The funding granted covers the business’s needs as of October 1, 2020.
+The funding granted covers the business’s needs from January 1, 2021.

-What expenses are eligible for the enhanced PACTE program?
+What expenses are eligible for loan forgiveness under AERAM?

-- Eligibility for loan forgiveness, which takes effect after the principal repayment moratorium, is determined as follows: a sum equal to 100% of eligible building leasing or ownership expenses may be written off, up to a maximum of $15,000 a month, during the period in which establishments in red zones are closed, up to a maximum of 80% of the total of the loan.
+- Eligibility for loan forgiveness, which takes effect after the principal repayment moratorium, is determined as follows: a sum equal to 100% of eligible building leasing or ownership expenses, up to a maximum of $15,000 a month, during the period in which establishments in red zones are closed, up to a maximum of 80% of the total of the loan.

 - School and municipal taxes